David-Worboys/Black-DVD-Archiver/README.md

 The source video of the DVD is backed-up into the [Archive Folder](#archive_folder) and is stored in the [Transcode Source](#transcode-source) video format.
 These source files may be much larger than the DVD compressed video.
-  * In the examples here DV compression of the captured video stored in an avi file container consume 13GB per hour!
+  * In the examples here, DV compression of the captured video stored in an avi file container consumes 13GB per hour!

 ##### Archive Folder Structure
 Under the [Archive Folder](#archive-folder) selected by the user, each DVD build results in a new archive folder being